Tigertail (film): Plot

 After moving to America, the couple move into a small apartment, and Pin-Jui gets a job working at a grocery store.
 Zhenzhen stays at home and cleans.
 Feeling lonely, she begins doing small loads of laundry to see other people.
 She eventually meets Peijing, another Taiwanese woman, at the laundromat and they become friends.
 While hanging out, Zhenzhen confides in Peijing that she doesn't connect with Pin-Jui and wants to become a teacher.
 Peijing tells her that they will begin to connect over time and encourages her to pursue a teaching career.
 While Zhenzhen is at dinner, Pin-Jui calls his mother and tells her she can come to America.
 His mother declines, however, saying she likes it in Taiwan and neither speaks English nor has friends in America.
 After coming home from dinner with Peijing, Zhenzhen finds Pin-Jui at home, where he immediately asks where she has been.
 Zhenzhen tells him she was having dinner with Peijing and that she wants to become a teacher.
 Pin-Jui discourages her from pursuing teaching, thinking she will have little time to take care of the children they will have.
 Though she tells him that they do not have kids yet, she gets pregnant soon after, and they move out of their small apartment.

-Pin-Jui (Tzi Ma as the older Pin-Jui) and Zhenzhen (Fiona Fu as the older Zhenzhen) have a daughter, Angela (Christine Ko).
+Pin-Jui and Zhenzhen have a daughter, Angela.
 Growing up, the father and his daughter have an estranged relationship.
 In a flashback, Angela forgets part of the song she plays at a piano recital, to the embarrassment of her parents.
 She cries in the car on the way home, and Pin-Jui tells her crying will not solve anything.
 After the children are grown up, Zhenzhen tells Pin-Jui she wants a divorce because she feels Pin-Jui treats her like a servant and seems to care only for himself.

-Angela moves into an apartment with her fiance Eric (Hayden Szeto), and her father visits her there.
+Angela moves into an apartment with her fiance Eric, and her father visits her there.
 He expresses reservations about Eric, saying her fiance does not work as hard as Angela.

 Later, Angela picks up her father from the airport, as he has returned from a trip to Taiwan to attend his mother's funeral.
 She did not know he went to Taiwan and asks why he did not tell her about the funeral.
 He tells her that she did not know her grandmother.
 After Pin-Jui is dropped off at home, his ex-wife calls him to say Angela has been having a hard time at work.
 Pin-Jui says he did not know and Zhenzhen asks for him to connect with her more.